BE THE FILAMENT: LIVING My Infinite Purpose

 Looking back at my buddy Dr. Alex, I said, "Be The Filament."
 And it stuck.

-But the journey to that moment began earlier, during some intense personal work with my mindset coach, Jose Bolaños, in Nicaragua.
-After my mom passed away in 2020, I needed clarity.
-Jose helped me dig deep, past the surface-level stuff most people never get beyond.
+The journey to that moment began in October 2021, during some deep personal work with my mentor, Jose Bolaños, in Nicaragua.
+After my mom passed away in 2020, I needed direction.
+Jose helped me dig deep, past the surface-level crap most people never get beyond.

 We spent days breaking down what truly drives me, what makes me feel most alive.